derecles/epl-possession-analysis/README.md

 ---------------------------------------------------------------------------------------------------
 ```

-All 20 teams in the English Premier League begin the season with zero points.
-The team that accumulates the most points by the end of a given 38-match season is the champion.
+There are 20 teams in the English Premier League and they each begin the season with zero points.
+The team that accumulates the most points by the end of the given season is the champion.
 (There are no playoffs.)

 For each team, I have plotted the following:
 - Independent variable: The given team's average ball possession percentage per match (across every match played in every season)